Find resources that aren't online

 We can get book chapters or journal articles you need when they aren't available online.
 This is our document delivery service.

-This service is available for off-campus students.
+This service is available for off-campus students such as distance learning students students.
 Before you make any requests make sure you have checked to see whether the title you need is available online:

 - If it is a book, check if it is available as an ebook.
 If the title you need is available as an ebook you will be able to access it immediately with your University user ID and password.

 - If it is a journal article, check if it is available online.
 If searching for the article title does not display the article you need, try searching for the journal title.
 If a print version is available you can check the library catalogue for the subscription range.

 If the title you need is not available within our subscriptions we can get all or parts of it for you.
 We will follow copyright law which means you can request:

 - one journal article from an issue of a journal

 - one chapter or ten percent of a book